Louis Shores: Early life

-Louis Shores was born Louis Steinberg on September 14, 1904 in Buffalo, New York.
+Louis Shores was born Louis Steinberg on September 14, 1904, in Buffalo, New York.
 Shores was the third of five children of Paul and Ernestine (Lutenberg) Steinberg.
 Both immigrants, Paul was painter specializing in portraits, while Ernestine supported the household as a seamstress.

 The family moved a couple of times in search of better jobs and education for their family.
 In 1919 Shores had his first job in a library, as a page at the Toledo Public Library.
 It was in Toledo, Ohio that Paul died in 1923.

 Education

 When he graduated from high school in 1922, Shores attended the University of Toledo.
-He also moved from his public library job to a position in the university’s library.
+He also moved from his public library job to a position in the university's library.
 It was at this time that Shores began developing his opinion that libraries and their resources could provide an overall education superior to that of more traditional instruction given in classrooms.

 Louis changed his last name from Steinberg to Shores in 1926, as his older brother had done when he left their childhood home in 1920.
 The change of name goes unmentioned by Shores in his writings and therefore the reasoning behind it remains unknown.
-The same year Shores changed his name he graduated from the University of Toledo and followed his family to New York City, where he attended the City College of New York in order to earn a Master's degree in Education.
+The same year Shores changed his name he graduated from the University of Toledo and followed his family to New York City, where he attended the City College of New York in order to earn a master's degree in education.

-Upon earning his Masters, Shores could not find a teaching position.
+Upon earning his master's degree, Shores could not find a teaching position.
 Turning his attention to a different career he enrolled at the School of Library Service at Columbia University in 1927.

 With his Masters in Library Service, in 1928 Shores took a position at the Fisk University in Nashville, Tennessee.

-In 1930 Shores entered University of Chicago’s Graduate Library School in order to earn his doctorate, which he left uncompleted in 1931, to return to his job at Fisk University.
+In 1930 Shores entered University of Chicago Graduate Library School to earn his doctorate, which he left uncompleted in 1931, to return to his job at Fisk University.
 During his year in Chicago he met and married Geraldine Urist.

 He would later earn a PhD in 1933—not in Library Science, but in Education—from the George Peabody College for Teachers, with his dissertation (later to become a published book) “Origins of the American College Library, 1630-1800.”